HomeDing/HomeDing/examples/DevDing/README.md

 * scan i2c bus for devices
 * dump content of RTC memory

-## RFSend Element

-A experimental Element for sending rf433 signals

 ## SerialCmd Element

 Use the Serial input to create actions